 - 1-1/2 pounds beef top sirloin steak

-- 8 bacon strips, cooked and drained
+- 8 bacon strips, cooked

 - 1 package (10 ounces) frozen chopped spinach, thawed and squeezed dry

 - 1/4 cup grated Parmesan cheese

 - 1/2 teaspoon salt